VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 ##### Wrapper script invocation

-The pipeline is currently launched via a shell wrapper that calls the R script with all required command-line arguments:
+The pipeline is currently launched via a shell wrapper that calls the R script with all required command-line arguments as show:

 ```
 project_dir="<path-to-project-dir>"